beancount/docs/docs/running_beancount_and_generating_reports.md

     bean-web /path/to/my/file.beancount

 It will serve all pages on port 8080 on your machine.
-Navigate to [<span class="underline">http://localhost:8080</span>](http://localhost:8080) with a web browser.
+Navigate to [<u>http://localhost:8080</u>](http://localhost:8080) with a web browser.
 You should be able to click your way through all the reports easily.

 The web interface provides a set of global pages and a set of report pages for each “view.”